batteries76/gentech-2019/term02/extra-discrete-maths.md

 This is the final part of the confusing syntax sojourn, and it's just a twist on the last section.

 In this case we are going to define a set of relations.
-A relation is just an input with an output, and can be represented as a pair of numbers like this: ```(2,7)```.
+A relation is an input with an output, and can be represented as a pair of numbers like this: ```(2,7)```.
 All we are saying here is that 2 is related to 7 (in some way).

 We could now define a set of relations:
 <pre>